Reward Machines: Exploiting Reward Function Structure in Reinforcement Learning: Related Work

 \subsection{Reward Machine Research}

-We originally proposed reward machine in an ICML publication \cite{icml2018rms}.
-Back then, a few works were proposing to use Linear Temporal Logic (LTL) or related languages to reward agents in MDPs \shortcite<e.g.,>{bacchus1996,lacerda2014optimal,lacerda2015optimal,cam-che-san-mci-socs17,brafman2017specifying} and RL \shortcite<e.g.,>{li2016reinforcement,AksarayJKSB16,littman2017environment,hasanbeig2018logically,LiMB18}.
-The common principle was to translate the LTL specification into a finite state machine, reward the agent when the machine hits an accepting state, and learn policies using the cross-product baseline.
-In this context, we proposed a novel approach, called LPOPL, that exploited the structure of LTL to learn policies faster than the cross-product baseline and hierarchical RL \shortcite{aamas2018lpopl}.
+We originally proposed reward machines in an ICML publication \cite{icml2018rms}.
+At that time, there had also been work on using Linear Temporal Logic (LTL) or related languages to reward agents in MDPs \shortcite<e.g.,>{bacchus1996,lacerda2014optimal,lacerda2015optimal,cam-che-san-mci-socs17,brafman2017specifying} and RL \shortcite<e.g.,>{AksarayJKSB16,littman2017environment,li2016reinforcement,LiMB18,hasanbeig2018logically}.
+A popular approach was to translate the LTL specification into a finite state machine, reward the agent when the machine hits an accepting state, and learn policies using the cross-product baseline.
+In contrast, prior to our reward machine work, we had proposed a novel approach to RL with LTL rewards, called LPOPL, that did not exploit automata but rather exploited the structure of LTL natively to learn policies faster than existing methods \shortcite{aamas2018lpopl}.
 LPOPL is QRM's predecessor as it relies on the same learning principle: It decomposes the LTL tasks into many subtasks and learns policies for them in parallel via off-policy learning.

-Reward machines generalize LTL specifications as they can compose sets of Markovian reward functions in ways that cannot be represented in LTL.
-QRM also generalizes LPOPL and outperforms the cross-product baseline and Hierarchical RL.
-The main contributions of our ICML paper were to introduce reward machines and QRM \cite{icml2018rms}.
-Our automated reward shaping approach was introduced later \cite{camamacho2019ijcai}.
-Since then, reward machines have been used for solving problems in robotics \shortcite{shah2020planning,shah2020interactive}, planning \shortcite{illanesYTM2019symbolic,IllanesYIM20}, multi-agent systems \shortcite{neary2020reward}, and partial observability \shortcite{tor-etal-neurips19,toro2019rldm}.
-There has also been prominent work on how to learn RMs from experience \shortcite{tor-etal-neurips19,toro2019rldm,xu2020joint,xu2020active,furelos2020induction,furelos2020inductionAAAI,rens2020learning}.
+The main contributions of our ICML paper were to introduce RMs and QRM \cite{icml2018rms}.
+QRM generalizes LPOPL and also outperforms the cross-product baseline and Hierarchical RL.
+Since then, RMs have been used for solving problems in planning \shortcite{illanesYTM2019symbolic,IllanesYIM20}, robotics \shortcite{shah2020planning,shah2020interactive,defazio2021learning,camacho2020disentangled,camacho2021reward}, multi-agent systems \shortcite{neary2020reward}, lifelong RL \shortcite{zheng2021lifelong}, and partial observability \shortcite{tor-etal-neurips19}. \shortciteA{DeGiacomo2020transducers} also considered both Mealy and Moore versions of RMs, though theirs only output numbers (like our simple RMs) instead of reward functions.
+Finally, there has been prominent work on how to learn RMs from experience \shortcite<e.g.,>{tor-etal-neurips19,toro2019rldm,icarte2021learning,xu2020joint,xu2020active,furelos2020induction,furelos2020inductionAAAI,rens2020learning,hasanbeig2019deepsynth,velasquez2021learning}

-As previously mentioned, the original formulation of reward machines \cite{icml2018rms,camamacho2019ijcai} was as Mealy machines, i.e. the outputs were associated with transitions rather than states.
-Recently, \shortciteA{DeGiacomo2020transducers} considered both Mealy and Moore versions of reward machines, though theirs only output numbers (like our simple reward machines) instead of reward functions.